 Connecticut Veterans' Home

-The Department has a health care center with a capacity of 250 beds, a 50-bed substance abuse recovery program and a 500-bed Residential Program.
+The Department has a health care center in Rocky Hill with a capacity of 250 beds, a 50-bed substance abuse recovery program and a 500-bed Residential Program.
+The home is open to veteran residents of Connecticut with an other than dishonorable discharge.
 Professional services are provided by staff physicians, Advanced Practice Registered Nurses, OT, PT, RT, dieticians and social workers are augmented by community specialists, as well as, networking to local VA and major area hospitals when appropriate.
 By Statute, veterans who are able to pay in whole or in part for programs or services determined by the applicable fee schedule will receive a monthly bill for such services rendered.

 State Income Tax Exemptions